Kirivije/Data_cleaning/README.md

-Pre-requisite
+Pre-requisite for the "run_analysis.R" script
 ---------------------------
-To run the run_analysis.R script, R statistical package (http://www.r-project.org) must be installed and optionally, Rstudio (https://www.rstudio.com/ide/download/desktop) should also be installed.
+To run the "run_analysis.R" script, R statistical package (http://www.r-project.org) must be installed and optionally, Rstudio (https://www.rstudio.com/ide/download/desktop) should also be installed.
 * Down load the date from the following URL:
 (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 * Unzip the file and extract the data to the “UCI HAR Dataset” folder.